KumikoNyan/R-twitter-sentiment-bot/README.md

 ╰╮╭╮╭┫╰━━┫╰━╯┃╰┫╰━╯┃╰━╯┃┃┃┃┃┃╰━━╮
 ╱╰╯╰╯╰━━━┻━━━┻━┻━━━┻━━━┻╯╰╯╰┻━━━╯

 This is a simple Twitter-sentiment-analysis bot.
-It collects hashtags (needs to be specified) and shows (3) data presentations.
+It collects and cleans hashtags (needs to be specified) and shows (3) data presentations.
 - Frequency Graph
 - Histogram
 - Barplot